 Samoyeds are usually good with other animals, but with strong chasing and herding instincts, they may take off after trespassing cats or wildlife.

-Samoyeds would like a moderate quantity of vigorous activity so as to take care of health and happiness.
-The winter time is their favorite time of year, and you’ll be able to make certain your Sammy can entertain himself for hours within the snow, particularly if he has kids to play with.
-While not snow, you’ll be wanting to steer your Smoyed many times every day and permit him to stretch his legs and run many times per week, particularly as a puppy.
-If a Samoyed doesn’t get enough exercise he can allow you to grasp by manduction your personal possessions.
+Samoyeds would like a moderate quantity of vigorous activity to take care of health and happiness.
+The wintertime is their favorite time of year, and you’ll be able to make certain your Sammy can entertain himself for hours within the snow, particularly if he has kids to play with it.
+While not snow, you’ll be wanting to steer your Samoyed many times every day and permit him to stretch his legs and run many times per week, particularly as a puppy.
+If a Samoyed doesn’t get enough exercise, he can allow you to grasp by manuduction your personal possessions.

 The intelligent Samoyed dog is willful and mischievous in the area of dog training.
-You must be dominant and consistent enough to convince the pooch that you’re the alpha of the home.
-Though they love people to pieces, Sammies don’t always like to listen and training can be a challenge.
-Sessions should be kept short in order to maintain the dog’s interest, and activities should be varied.
+It would help if you were dominant and consistent enough to convince the puppy that you’re the alpha of the home.
+Though they love people to pieces, Sammies don’t always like to listen, and training can be challenging.
+Sessions should be kept short to maintain the dog’s interest, and activities should be varied.

 Health & problems

-Like All dogs Samoyed has the potential to develop genetic health problems.
-Samoyeds are generally healthy dogs, but all breeds have problems that must be recognized and then dealt with in a sensible manner.
+Like All dogs, Samoyed has the potential to develop genetic health problems.
+Samoyeds are generally healthy dogs, but all breeds have problems that must be recognized and then dealt with sensibly.